pm67nz/hpc_training/_lessons/005-slurm.md

 #### run_simple.sl

-A script to run the R script simple.R as an example of submitting a R script using slurm

-Output will be captured in the slurm output file
+This script runs the R script simple.R.
+Find the output in the slurm output file.

 ```
 sbatch -A project_code run_simple.sl